 - The lower the heel drop, the more stable your landing platform will be, and the better your balance.
 However, it will also increase your muscle engagement, which means that you will be putting your feet under more strain.

-It is important to note that not everyone is able to make the transition to a low-drop shoe, especially if they have been wearing high drop shoes for a long time.
+It is important to note that not everyone can make the transition to a low-drop shoe, especially if they have been wearing high drop shoes for a long time.

 Types of Trail Running Shoes